Our Staff

 Health Promotion Specialist - recovery

-Miriam is a Health Promotion Specialist focusing on our students who are currently in or seeking recovery.
+Miriam is a Health Promotion Specialist focusing on our undergraduate and graduate students who are currently in or seeking recovery.
 She provides a safe place for students to have one on one coaching sessions as well as weekly recovery group meetings.
 She offers presentations and educational workshops on campus to increase prevention and awareness on substance misuse and behavioral disorders.
 Miriam will be providing education and outreach opportunities to our peer health educator on campus for which she is currently accepting students.

 Miriam is a San Diego native who studied and received her Bachelors of Science in Health Sciences with an emphasis in health education at California State University of Chico!
 She had the opportunity to go through the MD Anderson Cancer Center training to become a Tobacco Specialist at the Medical college of Georgia, Motivational Interviewing with Zimmer Biomet Medical company and lastly the Self-management and Recovery Training to better serve our student population in need of recovery support.

 Contact: [email protected]